6. Operational plans

 For IT and Digital services, this includes specific situations that would impact on the delivery of underlying internal systems, and user-facing external systems:

-- ocean point data centre and / or pulsant data centre are inaccessible, and/or all systems within them are non-functional
+- primary data centre: Pulsant South Gyle and/or secondary data centre: VisitScotland Glasgow Local are inaccessible, and/or all systems within them are non-functional

 - Disruption to several of the internet links into the data centres, taking them "offline"